panxinmiao/myth/docs/RenderGraph.md

     P23 ==>|"Surface_FXAA"| P24;
     OUT_33[/"Surface_With_UI"/]:::external
     P24 -->|"Surface_With_UI"| OUT_33;

 ```
 *(Legend: Single-line arrow --> indicates logical data dependency; double-line arrow ==> indicates physical memory aliasing/in-place reuse)*

-In this way, we fully unleash the compiler's power.
-Each pass is an independent atomic unit, and the graph compiler can globally optimize their execution order, memory allocation, and resource aliasing without worrying about hidden side effects.
-And, when needed, we can organize passes and dump them using logical subgraphs to trace resource dependencies and logic flow, maintaining mental manageability.
+By doing this, we fully unleash the power of the compiler.
+Each pass is an independent, atomic unit.
+The compiler can globally optimizes their execution order, memory allocation, and resource aliasing without worrying about hidden side effects.
+Meanwhile, logical subgraphs keep the developer's cognitive load perfectly manageable.

-## 6. Looking to the Future
+## 7. Looking Ahead

-By enforcing strict SSA and separating logical declaration from physical execution, I believe the Myth Engine's render graph is built for the future.
-This structural purity paves the way for easily scheduling compute nodes onto asynchronous compute queues in future engine iterations.
+By enforcing strict SSA and decoupling logical declaration from physical execution, Myth Engine's RenderGraph lays a solid foundation for the future.
+This structural purity paves the way for easily scheduling compute nodes onto asynchronous compute queues in future iterations of the engine.

-*Myth Engine's render graph stands as proof that modern graphics programming doesn't have to be a battle against state management.
-By embracing declarative data flow, we let the compiler shoulder the heavy lifting, freeing rendering engineers to focus on what matters most: the pixels.*
+It also proves that modern graphics programming doesn't have to be a desperate struggle against state management.
+By embracing declarative data flow, we let the compiler do the heavy lifting, allowing rendering engineers to focus purely on drawing pixels.*